Hoosac Tunnel: Operations

-The Troy and Boston Railroad and its Southern Vermont Railroad and Troy and Greenfield Railroad opened in 1859 from Troy, New York, on the New York Central Railroad and Hudson River Railroad, east to North Adams at the west portal of the tunnel.
+The Troy and Boston Railroad (T&B) and its Southern Vermont Railroad and Troy and Greenfield Railroad opened in 1859 from Troy, New York, on the New York Central Railroad and Hudson River Railroad, east to North Adams at the west portal of the tunnel.

 The 1863 state buyout of the Troy and Greenfield Railroad opened the way for competition through the tunnel.
-The Boston, Hoosac Tunnel and Western Railway was organized in 1877 to build from near the Massachusetts–Vermont border, where state ownership ended, parallel to the Troy and Boston Railroad to near Johnsonville, New York and then west via Schenectady to Rotterdam Junction on what became the New York, West Shore, and Buffalo Railway in 1883.
-The line was being planned as a part of the Delaware and Hudson Company's system and as part of the Erie Railroad system via the Delaware and Hudson Company's Albany and Susquehanna Railroad.
+The Boston, Hoosac Tunnel and Western Railway (BHT&W) was organized in 1877 to build from near the Massachusetts–Vermont border, where state ownership ended, parallel to the Troy and Boston Railroad to near Johnsonville, New York and then west via Schenectady to Rotterdam Junction on what became the New York, West Shore, and Buffalo Railway in 1883.
+The line was being planned as a part of the Delaware and Hudson Company's system (D&H) and as part of the Erie Railroad system via the Delaware and Hudson Company's Albany and Susquehanna Railroad.
 East of Greenfield, the east end of state ownership, the BHT&W would have built its own line to terminal facilities at Winthrop.

 The first train passed through the tunnel on February 9, 1875.
 Regular service via the tunnel between Boston and Troy, New York began the following year.
 The tunnel and Troy and Greenfield Railroad were bought by the Fitchburg Railroad in 1877, which year is inscribed on the East Portal entrance arch.
 The Boston and Maine Railroad bought the Fitchburg Railroad in 1900.

 Competition between the two companies caused various court challenges to be made.
 In late 1878, the T&B attempted to evict the BHT&W from the roadbed of the abandoned Albany Northern Railroad between Hart's Falls and Eagle Bridge.
 The BHT&W lost that case, but continued to use the right-of-way.
 The case lasted until late 1881, when it was overturned.
-In May, 1879, a frog war was feared at Hoosick Junction, where the BHT&W was to cross the T&B's Troy and Bennington Railroad.
+In May, 1879, a frog war (a conflict between two railroads when one tries to have its tracks cross the other's) was feared at Hoosick Junction, where the BHT&W was to cross the T&B's Troy and Bennington Railroad.
 In July, Cornelius Vanderbilt, who owned the New York Central and Hudson River Railroad, acquired a controlling interest in the T&B, threatening to build a branch to Saratoga Springs unless the BHT&W/D&H alliance was ended.
 In November, an appellate court ruled that the application to cross the Troy and Bennington was improperly made to the Troy and Boston, and the T&B claimed that the improvements, including a stone bridge, were forfeit.